deptyped/util/src/README.md

 ## Utils

 - [Allowed updates](#allowed-updates) - helps to create a list of update types the bot will receive.
+- [Test server URL builder](#test-server-url-builder) - helps to use Telegram test server for API calls.

 ### Allowed updates